maleker86/rock-paper-scissors/README.md

 # rock-paper-scissors
-Rock Paper Scissors: Now with Computer!
+Rock Paper Scissors: now with "Play Against Computer"!

+Please press F12 and then F5 to play.
+SOON all outputs will be printed to the screen.
+Soon...